 This procedure usually requires open rhinoplasty or opening up the nose to work from the inside.
 While more invasive than closed rhinoplasty (working from inside the nostrils), it’s also necessary for most repeat rhinoplasty procedures due to swelling and scar tissue from previous operations.

 Why choose Dr. David Hecht?

 Your nose is the epicenter of your face.
 It needs to be balanced with the forehead, eyebrows, cheeks, lips, and chin, or your countenance seems out-of-whack and jarring.
-Your nose itself needs to be in proportion with the bridge, nostrils and tip.
+Your nose itself needs to be in proportion with the bridge, nostrils, and tip.
 If your nose lacks symmetry, it’s distracting and draws attention away from your eyes.

-To correct these problems, it takes more than the hands of a surgeon.
+To correct these problems, takes more than the hands of a surgeon.
 It also requires the eye of an artist who has a firm understanding of the form and function of the nose.
 Dr. Hecht is a double-board certified facial plastic surgeon and otolaryngologist with extensive experience in performing primary rhinoplasty and secondary rhinoplasty procedures.